eclipse-apoapsis/guidance/website/docs/part_B_software_management/sw_supply_chain_view/problem_space/index.md

 # Problem Space

-As a [Regulator] I want to have supply chain transparency to that the conformance to the risk mitigating standards and regulations may be ensured.
+As a [Regulator] I want to have supply chain transparency so that the conformance to the risk mitigating standards and regulations may be ensured.

 As a [Community] for Supply Chain Risk Management we want to have [Supply Chain Simulation](../blueprints/SupplyChainSimulation.md) so that we can have a public reference for publicly showcasing and training special supply chain cases that involve more than one link in the supply chain.